julianolf/intergalactic-uprising/README.md

-# intergalactic_uprising
+# Intergalactic Uprising
-A space shooting game written in Python
+A space shooting game written in Python.